Alaa-Ahmed-Elbasuony/weatherJournalApp/README.md

 Use the [npm](https://www.npmjs.com/) after installation.

-bash
 npm install

 ## How to run ?

-unzip the file.
+- Unzip the file.

-open the folder in VS code for example.
+- Open the folder in VS code for example.

-now, in the terminal use this code :- npm start.
+- Now, in the terminal use this code -> npm start.